AryanB29/Project-Management-Plan/README.md

 # Project-Management-Plan
 This Project management plan has been developed for university project.

-Developed a Project Management Plan for an anynomous company called "The Funky Energy Trading Platform".
+Developed a Project Management Plan for an anonymous company called "The Funky Energy Trading Platform".

 This Plan includes:
 - Introduction and objective of the Project